 - [C] Policing Our Children: School Resource Officers (SROs), School-to-Prison pipeline

 - [D] Police and the Streets: Homelessness, Sex Work

 - [E] City Hall, Political Change, Revolution

-- We have also added a [W] designation for worship and liturgical resources, theological study, and/or organizing within the church.
+- [W] designation for worship and liturgical resources, theological study, and/or organizing within the church.